-The Education & Books Distribution Programme (2017) was the largest educational intervention undertaken by The Dream Welfare Society to address the growing “resource deficit” in government and low-income schools.
-Although enrollment rates were improving, many children attended school without textbooks, notebooks, stationery, or bags—leading to poor engagement, academic shame, and eventual dropout, particularly among girls.
-With a total expenditure of ₹6,85,402, the programme provided complete Student Dignity Kits (textbooks, notebooks, geometry sets, supplementary learning material, and school bags) to 1,800 students across high-need slum clusters in Jaipur.
-The initiative generated a direct impact on 4,146 individuals and an indirect impact on 16,584 community members, successfully breaking cycles of educational poverty and restoring dignity, confidence, and continuity in learning.
+The Education and Books Distribution Programme was the largest educational intervention undertaken by The Dream Welfare Society to address the growing resource deficit in government and low-income schools.
+Although enrolment rates were improving, many children attended school without textbooks, notebooks, stationery, or bags, leading to poor engagement, academic shame, and eventual dropout, particularly among girls.
+With a total expenditure of several lakh rupees, the programme provided complete Student Dignity Kits — including textbooks, notebooks, geometry sets, supplementary learning material, and school bags — to students across high-need slum clusters area.
+The initiative generated a substantial direct impact on beneficiaries and an indirect impact on wider community members, successfully breaking cycles of educational poverty and restoring dignity, confidence, and continuity in learning.

 | Parameter | Details |